Archive | Synchronicity

 My subsequent stay in Assisi and excursion to Mount La Verna in Tuscany – where Francis became the first saint to receive the crucifixion stigmata of Christ – proved magical, with unforgettable spiritual experiences.

-One of the most profound of those experiences happened as I visited a tiny frescoed chapel called Porziuncola ["the little portion"].
+One of the most profound of those experiences happened as I visited a tiny frescoed chapel called Porziuncola [“the little portion”].
 It had been restored from a ruined condition by Francis and his early followers to become first home of the Franciscan order.
-Here, Francesco lived, wrote his rule, created his order of friars minor and consecrated his friend Clara (Chiara), who became Santa Clara, founder of an order dedicated to Franciscan ideals of holiness and poverty.
+Here, Francesco lived, wrote his rule, created his order of friars minor and consecrated his friend Clara (Chiara), who became Santa Clara, founder of a female order dedicated to Franciscan ideals of holiness and poverty.
 Francis so loved this little place that he chose to die there.

-Recently, as I arrived at Fort Mason on a beautiful and sunny June morning, I was obliged to detour from my usual path to the Bay.
+As I arrived at Fort Mason on a beautiful and sunny June morning, I was obliged to detour from my usual path to the Bay.
 The National Park Service had closed the pedestrian paths around the Great Meadow for repaving.
 So to reach the Bay I had to walk across the grassy meadow.
 There I saw a very unusual sight.
 Perhaps hundreds of children, attended by mostly senior adults, many dressed in white, were gathered in the meadow.
 Many tents were set up for children’s activities, such as face painting and fortune telling.
-‘Sweet music was playing on loud speakers.
+Sweet music was playing on loud speakers.

 I was quite impressed by this charming scene, of sweet children and caring adults, and I sensed an especially loving atmosphere pervading the meadow.
 Curious, I asked the first chaperone I encountered, “what’s happening?”.
-A lovely senior lady told me that this was a children’s fair sponsored by the Meher School of Lafayette (a San Francisco suburb) for its students and for children from less affluent San Francisco neighborhoods, who had also been invited.
+A lovely senior lady told me that this was a children’s fair sponsored by the Meher School of Lafayette (a San Francisco suburb) for its students and for children from less affluent San Francisco neighborhoods, who had also been invited. [*see footnote]

 Inspired by the love I perceived and felt there, I continued walking through the meadow and toward the Bay.
 After hiking out to the end of San Francisco Municipal Pier, I began returning home.
 Soon, I noticed an unopened bottle of spring water apparently dropped by a cyclist.
 I picked up the water bottle, determined to give it to someone at the children’s festival in the Great Meadow.